snayan06/Dimensionality-Reduction-Technique-PCA-LDA-ICA-SVD/README.md

 ## PCA (Principle component analysis)
 - PCA is by far the most popular dimensionality algorithm which is in use
 - The main idea of it is to reduce the dimensionality of a data set consisting of many variables correlated with each other, either heavily or lightly, while retaining the variation present in the dataset, up to the maximum extent.
-The same is done by transforming the variables to a new set of variables known as <b>Principal Components<b>
+The same is done by transforming the variables to a new set of variables known as <b>Principal Components</b>
 - PCA is basically the Linear Algebra.
 - By simple example will help to understand what is it and how is it works.
 - If we take 100*2 matrix